abrennec/tbag_2021/01_introduction/readme.md

 In order to **pass the course**, you need to collect 60/100 assignment points.
 All solutions have to be submitted to GitHub to be considered for an evaluation.

 For CTech students there will be a **grade**.
-The grade will be based on the points collected for the homework assignments and the final exercises.
+The grade will be based on the points collected for the homework assignments and the final exercise.

 ### Grading Breakdown <!-- omit in toc -->